1986 United States Senate elections in North Carolina

 The 1986 United States Senate election in North Carolina was held on November 4, 1986 as part of the nationwide elections to the Senate.
 Incumbent Republican U.S. Senator Jim Broyhill, who had been appointed in June 1986 to serve out the rest of John Porter East's term, faced off against the popular Democratic former Governor Terry Sanford.

 There were two separate elections held on the same day: a special election for what little remained of the 99th United States Congress (November 1986-January 1987) and a regular election for a new six-year term (beginning in January 1987).
-The primary elections were designed to nominate the same candidates to both the special and the regular election.
+The primary elections were designed to nominate the same candidates to both the special and the regular elections.
 Sanford won both elections.

 Democratic primary

 Terry Sanford, then the outgoing president of Duke University, first said in September 1985 that he was planning to run for the U.S. Senate the next year but quickly withdrew, as it appeared that the party wanted a "fresh" face, most likely in the person of UNC System President William Friday.
 Then, Friday declined to run, as did other well-known politicians like former Governor Jim Hunt.

 Former North Carolina Secretary of Commerce Lauch Faircloth then made it known that he would run, but he was considered too conservative by many party leaders, who encouraged Sanford to enter the race in order to defeat Faircloth.
 Sanford agreed to run, which led Faircloth and another candidate, Judge Marvin K. Blount Jr., to withdraw before filing their candidacies.
 Six years later, Faircloth did run for the Senate against Sanford, but this time as a Republican, in which he was victorious.